JerrolKrause/mello-angular-starter/README.md

 * `node` and `npm` (`brew install node`) | https://nodejs.org/en/download/
 * Ensure you're running the latest versions Node `v6.x.x`+ (or `v7.x.x`) and NPM `3.x.x`+

-> If you have `nvm` installed, which is highly recommended (`brew install nvm`) you can do a `nvm install --lts && nvm use` in `$` to run with the latest Node LTS.
-You can also have this `zsh` done for you [automatically](https://github.com/creationix/nvm#calling-nvm-use-automatically-in-a-directory-with-a-nvmrc-file)
+> If you have `npm` installed, which is highly recommended (`brew install npm`) you can do a `npm install --lts && npm use` in `$` to run with the latest Node LTS.
+You can also have this `zsh` done for you [automatically](https://github.com/creationix/npm#calling-npm-use-automatically-in-a-directory-with-a-npmrc-file)

 Once you have those, you should install these globals with `npm install --global`:
 * `npm install --global webpack` (webpack)